-Investors in People: Does it still matter in 2016?
+Investors in People: Does it still matter?

 As long-time holders of Investors in People (IIP), it can be easy to forget the great work it rewards.
 In fact, it can soon be taken for granted.
 So when our review came up earlier this year, we wondered if the application process was worth the effort.
 A few years ago, we were awarded Investors in People Silver status.
 It’s not an easy thing to achieve and taking time to notice all those things you’ve accepted as ‘normal’ is, rightly, a detailed job.

 Six years on from that IIP Silver status, we also questioned whether the award still meant the same thing.
 Does it still carry the same prestige?
 This is in no way an attempt to discredit Investors in People: we simply asked a question we knew others were asking too.

 Today, it feels like IIP often isn’t as well recognised as it was 10, 15 or 20 years ago.
 For many of the younger members of the EMS team, Investors in People meant little.
 Most had heard the term, either with us or in previous workplaces, but it had never become a central part of their career.